lvgl/docs_old/v7/en/html/_sources/get-started/quick-overview.md.txt

 Here you can learn the most important things about LVGL.
 You should read it first to get a general impression and read the detailed [Porting](/porting/index) and [Overview](/overview/index) sections after that.

+## Get started in a simulator

+Instead of porting LVGL to an embedded hardware, it's highly recommended to get started in a simulator first.

-Instead of porting LVGL to an embedded hardware you can use the [Simulators](/get-started/pc-simulator) to get ready-to-use projects which can be run on your PC.
+LVGL is ported to many IDEs to be sure you will find your faviourite one.
+Go to [Simulators](/get-started/pc-simulator) to get ready-to-use projects which can be run on your PC.
 This way you can save the porting for now and make some experience with LVGL immediately.

 ## Add LVGL into your project